integrii/flaggy/README.md

   Flags:
     -s --stringFlag  This is a test string flag that does some stringy string stuff.
-    -i --intFlg  This is a test int flag that does some interesting int stuff.
-    -b --boolFlag  This is a test bool flag that does some booly bool stuff.
-    -d --durationFlag  This is a test duration flag that does some untimely stuff.
+    -i --intFlg  This is a test int flag that does some interesting int stuff. (default: 5) -b --boolFlag  This is a test bool flag that does some booly bool stuff. (default: true) -d --durationFlag  This is a test duration flag that does some untimely stuff. (default: 1h23s)

 This is an append for help
 This is a help addon message